 A. Failure to appear or act.
-If any person who has been ordered by the magistrate to appear at a certain time and place or to do a particular thing fails to appear at such specified time and place in person or by counsel when permitted by these rules or fails to do the thing so ordered, the court may issue a warrant for the person's arrest.
+If any person who has been ordered by the magistrate judge to appear at a certain time and place or to do a particular thing fails to appear at such specified time and place in person or by counsel when permitted by these rules or fails to do the thing so ordered, the court may issue a warrant for the person's arrest.
+The warrant may limit the jurisdictions in which it may be executed.
+A copy of the warrant shall be docketed in the case file.
 Unless the judge has personal knowledge of such failure, no bench warrant shall issue except upon a sworn written statement of probable cause.